verilator/verilator/docs/guide/verilating.rst

   hierarchical model and pass up into another hierarchical model or the top module.

+* Delays are not allowed in hierarchy blocks.

 But, the following usage is supported:

 * Nested hierarchy blocks.
 A hierarchy block may instantiate other